-Level 2 Fair Value Measurements
+Level 2

-Inputs to the valuation methodology include:

-- Quotes prices for similar assets or liabilities in active markets; - Quotes prices for identical or similar assets or liabilities in inactive markets; - Inputs other than quoted prices that are observable for the assets or liability; - Inputs that are derived principally from or corroborated by observable market data by correlation or other means; - If the asset or liability has a specific (contractual) term, the Level 2 input must be observable for substantially the full term of the asset or liability.
+Inputs to the valuation methodology include quoted prices for similar assets and liabilities in active markets; quoted prices for identical or similar assets and liabilities in inactive markets; inputs other than quoted market prices that are observable for the asset or liability; and inputs that are derived principally from or corroborated by observable market data by correlation or other means.
+If the asset or liability has a specified (contractual) terms, the Level 2 input must be observable for substantially the full term of the asset or liability.